adevur/docker-easy-samba/docs/DOCUMENTATION.md

 systemctl start easy-samba.service
 ```

-Now, every time you want to update `easy-samba`, you just need to execute `/easy-samba/update.sh` script.
+Every time you want to update `easy-samba`, you just need to execute `/easy-samba/update.sh` script.

-NOTE: the reason why we build `easy-samba` locally and we don't just retrieve it from docker repository
+> NOTE: the reason why we build `easy-samba` locally and we don't just retrieve it from docker repository
 `adevur/easy-samba` is that, building locally, we'll always have container's packages updated to latest version.

 ## understanding logs